jcheritat/dojo.connect4/README.md

 * When a players plays twice an error is raised
 * When the game starts, no winner
 * When player drops four tokens horizontally, he wins
+* When play for First Time, no winner